 The company tax is less than income tax and the risk is smaller compared to being a freelancer, as your personal assets cannot be used to clear any debts the company has.

-Other company forms available in Belgium
+Other company types available in Belgium

-Above are the 2 most common company forms people choose when setting up a business in Gent.
+Above are the 2 most common company types people choose when setting up a business in Gent.
 Beyond these there are other versions and variations of business setups, as you can see in this this link (in Dutch).

 If you have further questions you can always contact OOG (Ondersteuningspunt Ondernemers Gent), an organisation set up by the city of Ghent to answer all questions about entrepreneurship.